 Margaret’s continued effort finally paid off, and she has just received an Advertising Analyst position at a local Halifax marking company.
 She is set to begin this month and is excited about what the role has to offer; she added, “I am excited for this role as it will combine my passion for marketing and analytics and work with a great team.”.
 Due to the ongoing pandemic, Margaret will be working from home but is not concerned because her employer has an extensive virtual onboarding/training program.

-“The advice I would give others going through the job search is to network with as many individuals as possible because each person you speak with will provide a different perspective and new advice.
+- Network with as many individuals as possible because each person you speak with will provide a different perspective and new advice.
 There are also many great free resources (e.g. certifications and courses) online that can make you stand out to potential employers.
-Lastly, know that you are not alone.
-This is a difficult time for all job hunters, but the right opportunity will come along when you least expect it!”